AdiletJanybekov10a/practical_task/README.md

-После клонирования проекта для запуска используйте следующие команды
+After cloning the project, use the following commands to run

-'python manage.py makemigrations'
+'python manage.py make migrations'

 'python manage.py migrate'

-'python manage.py first_csv --path markets/scripts/location.csv' Для заполнения городов
+'python manage.py first_csv --path to markets/scripts/location.csv' To fill in cities

-'python manage.py second_csv --path markets/scripts/product.csv' Для заполнения продуктов
+'python manage.py second_csv --path to markets/scripts/product.csv' To fill in products

-Для входа в админку создать юзера по команде
+To enter the admin panel, create a user on command

-'python manage.py cratesuperuser'
+- python will cope.py cratesuperuser - superuser'